Skip to main content

 What it is not: a "recently viewed" widget.
 That is entry-level.
 Modern personalization means the search results, the homepage layout, the product recommendations, the email content, and the category page order are all different for every visitor.

-• Level 0: Static store.
-Everyone sees the same experience.
+• Level 0 — Static store: Everyone sees the same experience.
 No behavioral adaptation.

-• Level 1: Surface personalization.
-Reactive features like recently viewed and cart abandonment emails.
+• Level 1 — Surface personalization: Reactive features like recently viewed and cart abandonment emails.
 Isolated widgets, not connected journeys.

-• Level 2: Behavioral personalization.
-The store responds to real-time activity.
+• Level 2 — Behavioral personalization: The store responds to real-time activity.
 Intelligent search re-ranking, dynamic homepage modules, personalized email triggers.

-• Level 3: Journey orchestration.
-Behavior connects across every session and device.
+• Level 3 — Journey orchestration: Behavior connects across every session and device.
 Real-time intent scoring reshapes the entire store experience in milliseconds.

-How AI e-commerce personalization works
+How does AI e-commerce personalization actually work?

-• Data layer.
-Every visitor interaction generates events: page views, clicks, add-to-cart, search queries, purchases.
+• Data layer: Every visitor interaction generates events — page views, clicks, add-to-cart, search queries, purchases.
 First-party data from your store, combined with zero-party data shoppers voluntarily share through quizzes or preference centers, builds a behavioral profile for each visitor.
 Anonymous visitors start from session signals; identified visitors draw on full history.

-• Decisioning layer.
-Machine learning models analyze those profiles to predict what a visitor is most likely to buy next.
+• Decisioning layer: Machine learning models analyze those profiles to predict what a visitor is most likely to buy next.
 Collaborative filtering (what similar users bought), content-based filtering (product attribute matching), and propensity modeling (likelihood to convert) run in parallel to produce a ranked output.

-The four types of e-commerce personalization
+What are the four types of AI e-commerce personalization?

 1. Product recommendations